Finding a safe, enjoyable beginner weight lifting routine that actually produces results is not easy.

 These are the same lifts as the 5×5 Stronglifts routine.
 That’s because these compound exercises are very important to build strength and muscle mass.
 However, they are harder to perform to failure, especially if you lift alone due to the heavier weight involved.

-There is plenty of research that suggests that beginners build muscle faster from exercising to failure or close to failure (1, 2, 3, 4).
 In fact, Greg Nuckols, MA, found that 162 beginner lifters from 4 studies had almost twice as much muscle growth by lifting isolation movements to failure or close to failure…

 Whereas, he went on to find that experienced lifters benefit from stopping short of failure (1, 2, 3, 4).
 78 participants with at least 1.5 years of experience of lifting didn’t see much difference in muscle growth from lifting to failure.
 In fact, most of these studies, which involved compound lifts, showed the opposite.